MKowal2/one_pixel_attack_seg/README.md

 I apply a similar attack to experiment with how many pixels are required to significantly reduce the accuracy for a deeplabv2 semantic segmentation network.
 It takes more than 1 pixel to reduce the accuracy more than 0.01%, but with 6+ pixels, the accuracy can drop on a single image by a percent.

 Here is an example with 6 pixels, 75 iterations, and population size of 250.
 You can see some of the pixels that were changed are the white sky pixels turned dark, above the airplane.
-You can see the segmentation mask, after the attack, misses some of the planes in the lower right corner of the image.
+You can see the segmentation mask, after the attack, misses some of the background planes in the lower right corner of the image.

 <p align="center">
   <img src="/experiments/num_pix = 6, iters=75, pop_size=250,img.png" height="400">